javohirdev/dgCamp2022/readme.md

 > This camp is going to be the best camp held so far!

-Applications for participation in the IT camp "Digital Generation 2022" have started to be accepted!

 This large-scale IT event will be held online on January 4-8 at the Muhammad Al-Khwarizmi School in Tashkent.

 ## IT Camp Directions